 Survey of American literature until 1900, focusing on the development of romanticism, realism, and naturalism.
 Readings may also include studies of colonists' writing as well as documents from the founding of the republic.
-Credits: 3

-Prerequisites: ENG 290 or ENG 291
+Credits: 3 Prerequisites: ENG 290 OF ENG 291